Sing When You're Winning

 Sing When You're Winning is the third studio album by English singer-songwriter Robbie Williams.
-It was released on 28 August 2000 in the United Kingdom by Chrysalis Records and in the United States by Capitol Records.
+It was released on 28 August 2000 in the United Kingdom by Chrysalis UK and in the United States by Chrysalis Records USA and Capitol Records.
 Following the critical and commercial success of I've Been Expecting You (1998), the North American release of The Ego Has Landed (1999) and the subsequent promotional tours for both albums, Williams reteamed with producers Guy Chambers and Steve Power to create new material for his next record.
 Whereas I've Been Expecting You used the Britpop genre for its overall sound, Sing When You're Winning incorporates a more post-millennial dance-pop approach while utilizing classic British rock elements.

 The album garnered positive reviews from critics.
 Sing When You're Winning debuted at number one in the UK, Germany, Ireland and New Zealand, as well as the top 10 in countries like Australia, Finland, Sweden and Switzerland.
-It spawned six singles: "Rock DJ", "Kids" (with Kylie Minogue), "Supreme", "Let Love Be Your Energy", "Eternity / The Road to Mandalay" and "Better Man".
+It spawned six singles: "Rock DJ", "Kids" (with Kylie Minogue), "Supreme", "Let Love Be Your Energy", "Eternity"/"The Road to Mandalay" and "Better Man".